-Madeline's mother, Samantha L. Greene, was born on December 31, 1899 in Tampa, Florida; Madeline's father is unknown.
-One source says he was Capers Moorer, who was a white farmer born in 1893.
-However, that same family tree has Madeline dying on May 30, 1976 in Cleveland (true) on the same day as her sister, who had the exact same name!
-I therefore have to take that tree with several grains of salt.
+Madeline's mother, Samantha L. Greene, was born on December 31, 1899 in South Carolina; Madeline's father is unknown.
+One source says he was Capers Brantley Moorer, who was a white farmer born in 1893 (and, while the two lived in different counties, they were only a few miles from each other).
+However, that same family tree has so many errors, including Madeline dying on May 30, 1976 in Cleveland (true) on the same day as her sister, who had the exact same name !, I therefore have to take that tree with several hundred grains of salt.

 Per her brother, Jesse, there was music in the family.
 Brother Johnny played the saxophone, Marion the violin, and Jesse is still a keyboardist (with some clarinet thrown in).

-[The two oldest brothers may have been adopted by grandmother Mattie (and her husband, Straker Green) after the death of Samantha's first husband, Sam [?]
-Jamison (she's a widow in 1920).
-When Madeline was living with her grandmother, Mattie, in 1930, John was there too and listed as Mattie's son, not her grandson.
-In other records, the two oldest boys, John and Marion, gave their parents' names as Mattie Johnson and Straker Greene.
+[The two oldest brothers may have been adopted by grandmother Mattie and her husband, Straker Green.
+In the 1920 census, Samantha claimed to be a widow.
+When Madeline was living with Mattie in 1930, John was there too and listed as Mattie's son, not her grandson, although Marion was.
+In other records, the two oldest boys, John and Marion, gave their parents' names as Mattie Johnson and Straker Greene, although Marion told Social Security his father was Wade Jamison.
 I'm fascinated by all this, but I'll leave unraveling it to someone who has a familial interest in them.
 So far, though, I find the whole family a lot more interesting than Madeline.]

 Madeline's name finally appeared in ads starting September 24, 1938.
 The St. Louis Star And Times of that date said: "Madeline Green, a Negro song stylist, has captivated the patrons at the Club Plantation.
 Employing new song delivery that will be copied plenty before Miss Green sees many weeks in our town."
 (Yes, it's pure press agent drivel.)